shanks2710-zz/chatall_app/README.md

 - Front-End application based on Angular framework
 - Backend application based on ExpressJS, node.js and Firebase as in-memory DB

-## Prereuisites
+## Prerequisites
-A machine configured with:
+A Windows machine configured with:

 1) AWS account keys
 2) git-bash